-3 Tips for a Fun, Safe 4th of July During COVID-19
+3 Tips for a Fun and Safe Fourth of July

 - Use fireworks far away from any buildings, including your house.

 - Don’t use fireworks on dry grass or near any leaves, trees or shrubbery.